 Here are two examples of the tagging in actual use to generate page specific content:

 - Moscow Family Eye Care uses the feature to place reviews about specific practitioners on their own web pages.

-- Barbara Oliver Jewelry posts any mentions of engagement, wedding rings or engagement rings to her engagement ring page.
+- Barbara Oliver Jewelry posts many mentions of engagement, the best place to buy engagement rings on her engagement ring page.

 Tagging is currently available to all accounts.
 However, both Moscow Family Eye and Barbara Oliver are beta testing our new auto-tagging features that automatically identifies which 1st-party review feedback contains the targeted keywords so the process of adding new reviews to the targeted pages is totally hands-off.
 (If you are interested in joining our auto-tagging beta please contact me)

 Having this content placed directly on the critical pages of your sites gives consumers not just more information but the confidence to decide to buy from you.
 Social proof is a great way to increase your conversions.